Shashankswat/demo/workflows/securing/index.md

   class: title-top

   # Protected Branches

+  .container[
   - Disables `git push --force`
   - Prevents irrevocable changes
   - Branches can not be deleted
-  - Can be used in tandem with Required Statuses
+  - Can be used in tandem with Required Statuses]

   <footer>
     <div class="octicon-spacer"><span class="octicon octicon-logo-github"></span><span class="tagline">how people build software</span></div>